 If you want access to hidden sites such as Silk Road (closed), Agora, Middle Earth, etc., you MUST use Tor browseras these places are not accessible without.

 To access Tor on Windows PC, Mac, Linux and Android you just need to downloade Tor browser.
-Everything you do in the browser goes through the Tor network and it doesn't need any setup or configuration from you, but works "out of the box".
-As your data is passed through a lot of connection points (nodes), which costs speed, you will experience a much more sluggish internet than normal when you use Tor browser.
+Everything you do in the browser goes through the Tor network and it does not need any setup or configuration from you, but works "out of the box".
+As your data is transmitted through a lot of connection points (nodes), which costs speed, you will experience a much slower internet than usual when you use Tor browser.

 On Android, you can encrypt the entire Internet connection with the Tor network using the app Orbot.